-Overall the following strategies are of key importance for reducing emobdied carbon on campus4.
+The following strategies are of key importance for reducing emobdied carbon on campus3.

-Prevent 1.
-Consider embodied carbon emissions and reduction strategies from the outset, whether for a whole project or for a single product.
+Prevent Address embodied carbon emissions and reduction strategies from the outset, whether for a whole project or for a single product.
 Consider alternative strategies for delivering the desired function, such as increasing utilisation of existing assets through renovation or reuse or eliminating entirely.
-Reduce and Optimise 1.
-Apply design approaches that minimise the quantity of new material required to deliver the desired function, including reusing building elements or materials.
-2. Prioritise materials which are low or zero carbon, responsibly sourced, and which have low lifecycle impact in other areas, including the health of the occupant, as determined through a product specific environmental product declaration where available 3.
-Choose low or zero carbon construction techniques having maximum efficiency and minimum waste on site.
-Plan for the future 1.
-Consider future use scenarios and end of life, maximising the potential for maintenance, repair and renovation, and ensure flexibility for future adaptation.
+Reduce and Apply design approaches that minimise the quantity of new material Optimise required to deliver the desired function, including reusing building elements or materials.
+Prioritise materials which are low or zero carbon, responsibly sourced, and which have low lifecycle impact in other areas, including the health of the occupant, as determined through a product specific environmental product declaration where available Choose low or zero carbon construction techniques having maximum efficiency and minimum waste on site.
+Plan for the Consider future use scenarios and end of life, maximising the potential future for maintenance, repair and renovation, and ensure flexibility for future adaptation.
 Choose durable products that last for the service life and beyond.
 Design for disassembly and deconstruction to facilitate future reuse, selecting materials which can be recycled and which can be extracted and separated easily for processing.